cilliannolan/Platinum-Pedigree-Inheritance/pipelines/inheritance-vectors/README.md

 1. Prepare SNPs (`prepare_snps.py`)

-This step assigns haplotype identity for each SNP in the cohort vcf, by taking the identity from grandparents (paternal: A, B, maternal: C, D).
+This step assigns haplotype identity for each SNP in the cohort vcf, by taking the identity from the grandparents, as defined in the pedigree file.
+Haplotypes are named arbitrarily as A, B, C, D (paternal grandfather - A, paternal grandmother - B, maternal grandfather - C, maternal grandmother - D).

 It is run as follows: